ag143/workshop/PowerBI/notes.md

 You need to create a relationship between the Monthly Drop out table (month id) and Date[Date ID]
 - In the Monthly Drop Out table, create a new calculated column named Date_ID that uses the ddmmyyyy format.
-- (incorrect) In the Date table, create a new calculated column named Month_ID that uses the yyyydd format. (there wll be duplicates of MonthId in date table, which cannot used as keys)
+- *(incorrect)* In the Date table, create a new calculated column named Month_ID that uses the yyyydd format. (there wll be duplicates of MonthId in date table, which cannot used as keys)

+create a chart that displays total Enrollments[Total Paid] by Course[Name].
+Before creating the visualization, you need to modify the model
+- Create a relationship between the Enrollments table and the Courses table.
+- Create a relationship between the Enrollments table and the Courses table.
+Then, to the Enrollments table, add a column that uses the RELATED('Courses'[Name]) DAX formula.
+- *(incorrect)* To the Enrollments table, add a measure that uses the COUNTA('Enrollments'[Enrollment ID]) DAX formula.
+- : The first thing to do to create a visualization that combines two different tables is creating a relationship between them; otherwise, the visualization will not work:

 # 6.Data Modeling
 The first operation you can do in order to optimize the data loading performances is removing unnecessary columns and rows.